th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It will be used by Grafana as a data source.
-And also it contains Custom Resource Definitions (CRD) required by the th2 infra.
+And also it contains Custom resource Definitions (CRD) required by the th2 infra.

 Download and install Prometheus: